-Already back in 1986 in a study sponsored by 3M was found that presenters who used visuals are by 43% more effective in persuading the audience.
+Already back in 1986 in a study sponsored by 3M, it was found that presenters who used visuals are 43% more effective in persuading the audience.

 Together with an increase of available data, the importance of its visual presentation has massively enlarged.
 To meet the demand from data enthusiasts, Google developed a powerful solution for data visualisation — Google Data Studio, which allows its users to create convincing and visually appealing reports like one below.

 eCommerce Store Performance by [Sample] Google Analytics data

 Why use Google Data Studio for Data Analytics?